 Once in a while I find myself in a situation so unexpected and unusual that part of my brain keeps nagging, “Is this really happening?”
 That was the case early in the afternoon this past April 18.
-I was standing on the sidewalk in front of a 90-year-old Tudor-style building in downtown Lake Bluff, Illinois with friend and photographer James Jordan.
+I was standing on the sidewalk in front of a 90-year-old Tudor-style building in downtown Lake Bluff, Illinois with friend who is also a photographer.
 We were introducing ourselves to John des Rosiers, owner and chef of Inovasi Restaurant.
 He invited us inside.
-As James took hundreds of photographs, John spent the next two hours giving me my own personal cooking lesson.
+As my friend took hundreds of photographs, John spent the next two hours giving me my own personal cooking lesson.

 I’m not exactly sure how she got the chef to agree to spend the time with me, but here he was welcoming me to his restaurant.
 Inovasi has been open for about nine months and has been listed in Chicago Magazine as one of the best new restaurants in the area.

 John and I sat in the dining room for 10 minutes or so, getting to know each other and talking about cooking.
 I was a little nervous at first, not knowing what to expect but even more not knowing what was expected of me.
 As John expounded on his philosophy of cooking, he used the word “important” several times.
 I told him that I’d always assumed that the importance of cooking was so that I’d have something to eat.
 He explained that his joy came from preparing something for other people that would please their senses and create emotional gratification.
 I’ve always been better able to accomplish that by not cooking … But we would see.

 I asked if there was a taste equivalent of color blindness or tone deafness.
 John said there was (he called it “palate deafness”), and that a lot of people think they have it but that very few actually do.